lambdaisland/kaocha/doc/07_watch_mode.md

 Previously Kaocha used another watcher, [Hawk](https://github.com/wkf/hawk), which has been deprecated in favour of Beholder.
-If you still want to use it for some reason then use the `:kaocha.watch/type :hawk` configuration to switch to hawk.
+If you still want to use it for some reason, then use the `:kaocha.watch/type :hawk` configuration to switch to Hawk.
 Please note that Hawk will be removed completely in a future release.

 Use the `:kaocha.watch/hawk-opts` configuration key to pass options to Hawk.